-Students will attend three on-campus D.Min. seminars of three weeks' duration each.
-The seminars will normally be scheduled for the last full week of June and the second full week of July each year, but may be scheduled at other times of the year depending on enrollment in the program.
+Students will attend three on-campus D.Min. seminars of two weeks' duration each.
+The seminars will normally be scheduled for the last two weeks of May each year, but may be scheduled at other times of the year depending on enrollment in the program.
 Each seminar will be a combination of core requirements of reading, reports on readings, written presentations integrating the seminar subject with one's ministry, and additional readings and assignments negotiated with each student.
 Students are encouraged to focus their reading, presentations, and other assignments upon their specific areas of specialization.
 A variety of assignments may be expected including case studies, research papers on a ministry topic, or examples of ministry from one's setting (sermons, verbatim, organizational analyses, contextual studies, coaching process, issues of spirituality, etc).
 All students are required to register for two hours of Seminar Preparation in the semester prior to the scheduled seminar with completion of the core preparation about two months prior to the scheduled seminar.The additional student-negotiated research and writing for the seminar will be complete on a schedule approved by the seminar faculty leader.

 Students in the Christian Spirituality specialization have a different seminar structure from all other students in the program.
 The seminars in Christian Spirituality are described below.